AS 4100:2020

 The residual stress category determines the plate element yield slenderness limits (λey) in Table 5.2 and the member section constant (αb) in Table 6.3.3.

-When the Cantilever toggle is enabled with top flange loading, kl is automatically increased to 2.0 per Clause 5.6.3(2).
+In the FEA Design Check tab, when the Cantilever toggle is enabled with top flange loading, kl is automatically increased to 2.0 per Table 5.6.3(B).

 Section Geometry